Spate of hoax calls about active shooters stir fear at college campuses around the US

 Number of college campuses receiving hoax alarms grows

 On Monday alone, law enforcement responded to calls claiming there were active shooters at Arkansas, Northern Arizona University, Iowa State, Kansas State, Colorado University and the University of New Hampshire.
-Another was made Tuesday at the University of Kentucky though it was determined to be a hoax before an alert could be issued.
+More calls were made Tuesday at the University of Kentucky as well as Central Georgia Technical College and a nearby high school.
+The Kentucky call was determined to be a hoax before an alert could be issued.

 The goal of swatting, which sometimes uses caller ID spoofing to disguise numbers, is to get authorities, particularly a SWAT team, to respond to an address.

-The FBI said in a statement Tuesday that it was working with law enforcement on the swatting cases on college campuses, which come as such false reports surge nationwide.
+The FBI said Tuesday that it was working with law enforcement on the swatting cases on college campuses, which come as such false reports surge nationwide.

 In an era of mass shootings, the calls create a climate of fear and sap law enforcement resources.
 The FBI stressed in a statement that the threats also put "innocent people at risk.”
 In 2017, for instance, a police officer in Wichita, Kansas, shot and killed a man while responding to a hoax emergency call.